OnChainSurvivor/OnChainSurvivor/README.md

 Onchain Survivor is a web-based top-down arena shooter survival roguelite game that utilizes Web3 technologies to enable Open Source, decentralized, peer-to-peer multiSurvivor interactions.
 Navigate a 3D Blockchained environment to do what they do best...
 Survive Together!

+## Game Overview 🎮

+**Title**: Onchain Survivors
+**Genre**: Top-Down Arena Shooter, Survival Roguelite **Platform**: Web
+**Technology**: Web3, Blockchain Integration **Objective**: Complete challenges in a blockchain-themed arena, defeating enemies, leveling up, and upgrading abilities.

+Onchain Survivor aims to combine the addictive gameplay of survival roguelite games with the innovative potential of blockchain technology, creating a unique and engaging experience for players.
+With a variety of classes, enemies, power-ups, and upgrades, players will enjoy a dynamic and challenging survival experience set within the exciting world of blockchain.

 ### 🔑Key Features🔑

 - **Decentralized Gameplay**: Enjoy a truly decentralized multiSurvivor experience with peer-to-peer connections.
 No central server required.
 You can keep a copy of the client and fire it up connecting with a friend!.